Gordonby/Snippets/AKS/NvidiaDriver.md

 kubectl get all -n nvidiadriver
 ```

-> It'll take about 2 minutes for the uninstall + install to complete
+> It'll take about 2 minutes for the uninstall + install to complete, during which time the kubelet on the node will be restarted.
+This causes the node to report as `NotReady` when querying the node status.

 ![image](https://user-images.githubusercontent.com/17914476/210781836-83b33ef9-267f-4891-9f9f-cbd63932422f.png)